Aidan-Jared/3rd-Capstone/README.md

 ![](images/model_loss.png)

+## Future Directions and Improvments

+In order to improve the model I think implimenting a word filter to remove words that have a high document frequency would result in a much richer corpus to work with while reducing the computational time.
+I also think trying out more modern word embeding algorithims such as ELMO and BERT might improve the results.
+It might also be intresting to try out some non nueral nets might improve the results and swiching to a classifier instead of a regressor.

+## Conclussion

+While the model was a faluier, I do think it was a valuable learining expearnce about using neuaral networks and text proccessing at large scales.
+The spark skills I learned to work with the data are going to stick with me and help me work at companies that work with large data all the time.

+## Acknowlegments

+- Galvanize Instructor Team
+- The spaCy deep learing [tutorial](https://github.com/explosion/spacy/blob/master/examples/deep_learning_keras.py)

 ## Flask app

 As part of this project I developed a flask app inside a docker container so anyone can run the model and play around with it.
 You